 Feedback is around us all the time, whether that’s every time we speak to a person, employee or customer we are usually communicating feedback.

 And, whether the feedback is done verbally or via a feedback survey, the person providing the feedback needs to know they’ve been understood (or received) and they need to know that their feedback provides some value.
 It can be a great motivation tool for your workers and improve their overall performance.

 Having an open door policy doesn’t literally mean you leave your door open.
 It’s a management style that means you’re more accessible and interactive with your team.
 Making yourself more available to your employees can increase your level of involvement with the team and strengthens loyalty, commitment, and confidence.

-If your employees know that you value them and encourage interaction, it can strengthen the relationship between you.
-Which will help communication in the workplace tenfold.
+If your employees know that you value them and encourage interaction, it can strengthen the relationship between you and them.

 Have a new idea you think could revolutionise your business?
 Or been working on a project for a long time and you’re finally ready to communicate your findings?
-Presentations are still a great to communicate larger ideas to your team or business.
-Get creative, make then engaging and ensure you get your point across.
+Presentations are a great communication technique in the workplace to share larger ideas to your team or business.
+Get creative, make them engaging and ensure you get your point across.

 Businesses can use presentations to inform, educate, motivate and persuade not just their internal team but also external audiences.
 A well-crafted presentation also demonstrates professionalism and helps to reinforce a more complex idea into something that’s easily digestible by everyone.

 You want your entire workforce to be able to communicate between themselves, especially when your business is working remotely.
 Create a communication channel where employees can share knowledge, discuss plans or arrange meetings in a casual setting.
 A common and handy tech tool we would suggest is Slack.